How to become a Forensic Psychologist

-Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-Salaries for forensic psychologists can be excellent, with the BLS reporting that the top 10 per cent earned more than $124,520.
-As with most psychology careers, experience and chosen field of speciality play an enormous factor in salary.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
+Salaries for forensic psychologists can be excellent, with the BLS reporting that the top 10 percent earned more than $124,520.
+As with most psychology careers, experience and chosen field of specialty play an enormous factor in salary.
 The BLS does not publish salary data specifically on forensic psychologists, however, the closest related profession-a traditional psychologist- was reported to be $86,510 in 2010.

-According to the U.S. Bureau of Labor Statistics, employment of psychologists is expected to grow 14 per cent through 2026, which is much faster than average.
+According to the U.S. Bureau of Labor Statistics, employment of psychologists is expected to grow 14 percent through 2026, which is much faster than average.
 This growth will add 32,500 psychologists to the workforce.
 Why?
-Due to an ageing population and health care costs associated with unhealthy lifestyles, personal and family problems and crime and punishment, there will be increased demand for forensic psychology professionals in schools, law enforcement agencies, social service agencies, consulting firms, and mental health centres.
+Due to an aging population and health care costs associated with unhealthy lifestyles, personal and family problems and crime and punishment, there will be increased demand for forensic psychology professionals in schools, law enforcement agencies, social service agencies, consulting firms, and mental health centers.

 With the growing interest in this popular field, jobs will most likely go to those with doctoral degrees, while master’s degree-holders will find the road to enter into the forensic psychology workplace highly competitive.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.
 According to psychology today, forensic psychology is a growing field.
 However, in order to take advantage of the increased demand, psychologists must be clinically competent with a practice-based firmly in scientific theory.

 Concentrations for a Forensic Psychologist